She was warned—that leaving Valinor would mean exile.

 From her earliest years she had a marvellous gift of insight into the minds of others, but judged them with mercy and understanding, and she withheld her goodwill from none save only Fëanor.

 And yeah, there’s another fun jab at Fëanor.
 I won’t go into him too much here, but suffice to say that he’s like the Elven version of Morgoth: proud, jealous, wrathful, a great instigator of terrible deeds, and yet all encapsulated in a genius mind whose creative skills outmatch those of his peers.
 It was he who crafted the three Silmarils and captured in them some of the light of the Trees of Valinor.
 Three gems of utmost beauty and wonder, they are highly coveted and lead to drama and doom for everyone roped into their fate.
-But after the Trees’ are withered by the doings of Morgoth, their light is extinguished, the world is darkened.
+But after the Trees’ are withered by the doings of Morgoth, their light is extinguished, and Valinor (and to some extent, the whole world) is darkened.
 The Valar ask Fëanor if he will allow the Trees to be rekindled with the Silmarils’ light, but he refuses out of jealousy and spite, and the Valar do not press the point.
-Free will is important to them—and to Tolkien’s own beliefs.
+Free will is important to them—and was to Tolkien.

 When Morgoth eventually slays (spoiler alert!) the High King of the Noldor, who is both Fëanor’s father and Galadriel’s grandfather (through different parentage), then steals the Silmarils and flees to Middle-earth, Fëanor blames the Valar for everything as a petulant child might blame a parent for his own poor decisions.
 Yet he is charismatic and confident, and he manages to rally the Elves together and convince most of them to follow him out of Valinor altogether—beyond the protection and influence of the Valar, who Fëanor casts in a sinister and domineering light.
 Taken aback, the Valar are initially silent about this.